walkinthedawg/Carols-Cakes/README.md

 The site is basically self-explanatory and straight forward.
 You choose what cakes you are interested in from the CAKES menu item.
 There are 4 categories to choose from.
 All the cakes offered have pictures of the cake, a brief description, and price.
 Using the CART App from the school, its an easy matter to choose how many cakes you want, view and edit the cart as you please, and proceed to checkout.
 Enter in your shipping information and credit card info and click submit.
 Its as easy as that!

 The user has access to Create a Profile, View their Profile, Login and Logout, and View and Edit their Cart from the top menu.
-In the midlevel menu there are links for Home, Cakes, AboutUs, Services, Blog, and Contact pages.
+In the midlevel menu there are links for Home, Cakes, AboutUs, Testimonies, Blog, and Contact pages.

 At the bottom are social links to Twitter, Facebook, Flicker and Subscribe.
 At the far bottom is the copyright for Carols Cakes and date.
+At the bottom right is a expandable social link Javascript app.
+Real cool.

 The site has a fully functional backend for the site administrator.
 It is password protected and no links are provided for the layuser to find.
 Once the admin logs in, they have access to all the users, products, orders, and groups.
 The admin can Read, Create, Update and Delete any of these items.

 # Technologies
-1. Django (1.11.0)
+1. Django (1.11.23)
 2. Heroku
 3. Postgres Database in Heroku
 4. Stripe Payment